KONG Classic Dog Toy (Large)

 Size Appropriateness

-The Bichon Frise at 12-18 lbs needs products specifically sized for their small frame.
-We only recommend products available in the correct size range.
+The Bichon Frise at 12-18 lbs needs products sized for their small frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Variety

-We evaluate this factor specifically for Bichon Frise dogs, considering their small size, moderate energy level, and curly hypoallergenic coat.
+I evaluate this factor specifically for Bichon Frise dogs, accounting for their small size, moderate energy level, and curly hypoallergenic coat.

 Prevent matting.

-The Bichon Frise's curly hypoallergenic coat does not shed much but mats easily. dog toys that rub against the coat (harnesses, collars, clothing) should have smooth linings that will not tangle the fur.
+The Bichon Frise's curly hypoallergenic coat doesn't shed much but mats easily. dog toys that rub against the coat should have smooth linings that won't tangle the fur.

 Check the weight range, not just "small" labels.

 At 12-18 lbs, your Bichon Frise may fall at the edge of size ranges.
-When in doubt, size down rather than up -- an oversized product is often worse than a slightly snug one for small breeds.
+When in doubt, size down -- an oversized product is usually worse than slightly snug for small breeds.

 Read reviews from other Bichon Frise owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Bichon Frise owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Bichon Frise" within the review section.
+Filter Amazon reviews by searching "Bichon Frise" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations